artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

-The **Geographic subregion** and **Thematic area** facets are managed as :term:`access points <access point>`, and must be manually added in the Access points :term:`area <information area>` of the archival institiution :term:`edit page`.
+The **Geographic subregion** and **Thematic area** facets are managed as :term:`access points <access point>`, and must be manually added in the Access points :term:`area <information area>` of the archival institution :term:`edit page`.
 Similar to the :term:`place` and :term:`subject` access point fields available on :term:`archival descriptions <archival description>`, all access points included by default or added by users are managed as